henrylarsen/FLDR-Folder-Reorganization-Language/CHECKINS.md

 - Saturday, February 24th - Video Finished

 Moving User Study 2 up a few days to leave time to fix bugs, smooth error handling, and change what is needed.

+# Check-in 5

+## Status of user study (should be completed this week at the latest)

+_If you've done it, what were the findings?
+Did it go smoothly?
+What are the key elements of feedback you've learned from it?_

+Final user study is happening before Monday, February 18th, to be conducted by Henry & Louise

+## Are there any last changes to your design, implementation or tests?

+_What will these improvements enable?_

+Some syntactic changes (bracketing around HAS SUBFOLDERS contents for specificity); more tests for coverage

+## Plans for final video (possible draft version).

+_Who is responsible for the rest?
+Make sure to check it for length, working sound etc._

+Harry to do actual demo recording with support from others

+## Planned timeline for the remaining days.
+What is there left to do?

+- E2e testing
+- UI work (preview changes)
+- User study
+- Incorporate feedback from study